-Hurring was eventually arrested 22 months later when she returned to Auckland in February 2011 to renew her daughter's passport.
+Hurring, 33, was arrested in February 2011 when she returned to NZ to renew her daughter's passport.

-The 33-year-old was found guilty by a Rotorua jury in May of 30 charges of theft, attempting to dishonestly use a bankcard, and money-laundering totalling $256,000.
+She was found guilty in May this year by a Rotorua jury on 30 charges of theft, dishonestly using a bankcard and money laundering, totalling $256,000.